 - Webinars and seminars

-Then, start building up your knowledge of what the key existing thought leadership trends and ideas are.
-Not only will this help you to get a better understanding of the main issues in your industry.
+Increase your knowledge of what the current thought leadership trends and ideas are.
+This will help you get a better understanding of the main issues in your industry.

 Step 3: Identify Your Organization’s Focus and Its Thought Leaders

 - CEOs and other high-level managers create thought leadership content in over 50% of companies

 - Subject matter experts (SMEs) of all kinds create content in 49.4% of businesses